opengeospatial/geoparquet/format-specs/spatial-type-guidance.md

 Producers of Spatial data converting to your Spatial Type implementation will fall into one of two categories:

-- Spatial aware producers (i.e., producers like GeoPandas that already link to PROJ, a binding to PROJ, or some other coordinate transformation library) will be able to choose which format they use to serialize a coordinate reference system when converting to your Spatial Type implementation.
+- CRS aware producers (i.e., producers like GeoPandas that already link to PROJ, a binding to PROJ, or some other coordinate transformation library) will be able to choose which format they use to serialize a coordinate reference system when converting to your Spatial Type implementation.